geek-cookbook/geek-cookbook/manuscript/recipies/turtle-pool.md

 The TurtleCoin pool elements won't (_and shouldn't_) run as root, but they'll need access to write data to some parts of the filesystem (_like logs, etc_).

-To managage access control, we'll want to create a local user on **each docker node** with the same UID.
+To manage access control, we'll want to create a local user on **each docker node** with the same UID.

 ```
 useradd -u 3506 turtle-pool